HTML has links - PDF has Authentication

 (c) The competent person determines that it is safe to do so and implements measures necessary to restrain the boom hoist and telescoping, load, swing, and outrigger or stabilizer functions.

-(53) While moving the load the lift and swing path must be clear of obstructions.
+(52) While moving the load, the lift and swing path must be clear of obstructions.

-(54) Before starting to lift the following conditions must be met:
+(53) Before starting to lift, the following conditions must be met:

-(a) The hoist rope must not be kinked.
+(a) The hoist rope must not be kinked, bird caged, or have damage that would require its removal from service;

-(e) The competent person must adjust the crane/derrick and/or operations to address the effect of wind, ice, and snow on equipment stability and rated capacity.
+(e) The competent person must adjust the crane/equipment and/or operations to address the effect of wind, ice, and snow on equipment stability and rated capacity; and

 (f) If possible, the load must be free to be lifted; it is neither caught nor attached to other objects.

-(55) During lifting operations, care must be taken that there is no sudden acceleration or deceleration of the moving load and that the load boom or other parts of the crane do not contact any obstruction.
-Rotational speed of the crane/derrick must be such that the load does not swing out beyond the radius at which it can be controlled.
+(54) During lifting operations, care must be taken that there is no sudden acceleration or deceleration of the moving load and that the load boom or other parts of the crane do not contact any obstruction.
+Rotational speed of the crane/equipment must be such that the load does not swing out beyond the radius at which it can be controlled.

-(58) Modifications or additions which affect the capacity or safe operation of the crane/derrick are prohibited except where the requirements of (a) or (b) of this subsection are met.
-For recertification requirements see WAC 296-155-53214 (1)(c).
+(57) Modifications or additions which affect the capacity or safe operation of the crane/equipment are prohibited, except where the requirements of (a) or (b) of this subsection are met.
+For recertification requirements, see WAC 296-155-53214 (1)(c).

 (a) Manufacturer review and approval.